fosslk/Campus-Club/SLIIT.md

 ## How to join?
 The students who are interested can apply to be a sub-committee member of the club

-- First they need to apply by filling the application form
+- First they need to apply by filling the application form [Click here](https://forms.gle/zCSZPvHB8WzGqvKS6)
 - Then they will be interviewed and recruited as a sub-committee member

 ## MIC/Board information